 The best candidates for a surgical breast reduction are women who feel that their breasts are large out of proportion to their body frame and who experience the symptoms of overly large or heavy breasts.
 If patients are planning a significant weight loss, it is best to proceed with surgical plans once a weight has been achieved which is close to a "goal weight".
 If significant weight loss (more than ten to fifteen pounds) is experienced after breast reduction surgery, the patient may note additional sagging of the breasts or feel that the breasts are too small.
 If you are an active nicotine user, it is recommended that you discontinue use of this substance at least six weeks prior to and after your surgery to optimize wound healing and to avoid unsightly scars.

 Although some of our youngest patients with less loose skin may be served by liposuction to achieve breast reduction with fewer incisions, patients with more loose skin, and older patients, require more incisions.
 The typical incisions used for breast reduction surgery are concealed in the areolar border and the lower pole of the breasts.
 You will be shown pictures of other surgical patients at the time of your consultation to ensure that you feel the typical incisional results and shape achieved warrant the surgery for you.
-The procedure is performed in our five-star outpatient surgical facility, Baptist Eastpoint Surgery Center (of which Dr. Samuels is an owner and special pricing is available), or as an outpatient at one of these area hospitals: Baptist Hospital East, Jewish Medical Center East, or Norton Brownsboro Hospital.
-The procedure is performed under a light general anesthetic.
-A one-night stay may be covered by your insurance company at the hospital sites listed.
+The procedure is performed in our five-star in-office surgical facility, Baptist Eastpoint Surgery Center (of which Dr. Samuels was an owner/investor and special pricing is available), or as an outpatient at one of these area hospitals: Premier Surgery Center, Baptist Hospital East, Jewish Medical Center East, or Norton Brownsboro Hospital.
+The procedure is performed under a light general anesthetic as an outpatient.
 Recovery time is approximately ten to fourteen days although normal daily activities may be resumed .

 ***Call for special surgical pricing (502) 897-9411***